mattsroufe/esp32_rc_cars/README.md

 ## Wiring

-I took the three wires out of the servo that came with the car chassis and moved them into a 4-pin jst plug to plug into the esp32.
-I then spliced the postive and negative on the servo and added a 3-pin femal jst plug using a crimping tool.
-Finally, i connected the (white) esc control wire to 4-pin jst plug and 3-pin female plug.
+I took the 3-pin jst adapter off the servo that came with the car chassis and moved them into a 4-pin jst plug to plug into the esp32.
+I then spliced the postive and negative leads on the servo and added a 3-pin female jst plug using a crimping tool.
+Finally, i connected the (white) esc control wire to the 4-pin jst plug and 3-pin female plug.
 It looks like this:

 ![](wiring.png)  ![](full-wiring.png)